djlint/djLint/docs/src/docs/linter.md

 `(Django) Static urls should follow {% static path/to/file %} pattern.`

 Hardcoding /static/ paths bypasses Django's `{% static %}` tag, so templates break when STATIC_URL changes (e.g. moving assets to a CDN or a subpath deployment) and never pick up hashed filenames from ManifestStaticFilesStorage, causing 404s or stale cached assets in production.
+The rule looks for the literal `/static/` prefix, so a project serving its static files from another path is not covered.

 Don't: